scytheStudio/SCodes/README.md

 1. Add SCodes as submodule, by typing `git submodule add git@gitlab.com:scythestudio/scodes.git`
 2. Update submodule `git submodule update --recursive --init` (you can also put wrapper files to your project manually without adding submodule)
 3. Add `include(scodes/src/SCodes.pri)` to your .pro file
-4. If you want to use barcode reader functionality you need to register `SBarcodeFilter` class for Qt5 and `SBarcodeScanner` class for Qt6.
-For both version, seperate them with if directive to register([how to register reader class](#register-reader)).
+4. If you want to use barcode reader functionality you need to register `SBarcodeFilter` class for Qt5 or `SBarcodeScanner` class for Qt6.
+For both version, seperate them with if directive to register as we did in barcode reader example([how to register reader class](#register-reader)).
 As for barcode generator functionality you just need to register `SBarcodeGenerator` class([how to register generator class](#register-generator)).
 5. Import SCodes in your Qml file `import com.scythestudio.scodes 1.0`
 6. Import multimedia module `import QtMultimedia 5.15` for Qt5 or `import QtMultimedia` for Qt6.
 7. If build fails, try to add `CONFIG += c++17` to your .pro file